yasser-mohamed1/Race-Condition/README.md

 }
 ```

-### License

-This project is licensed under the MIT License – see the LICENSE file for details.

 ### Conclusion

 This project provides a basic example of how race conditions can occur in a multithreaded application and demonstrates how you can resolve them using thread synchronization techniques like the lock keyword.